LangArthur/Image-Compressor/README.md

 ```
 make tests_run
 ```

-WARNING !
-By default, tests will be open in firefox window.
+A coverage report will be open in the default browser
-If you don't have firefox on your computer, you can modifiy the Makefile at l.29 (It will be correct in futur version)

 ## Built With